foivoskar/InSight_seisGUI/README.md

 ## User guidelines

-Once all the package dependencies are satisfied, there is no need to install any additional package, just run the script with a python3 command
+Once all the package dependencies are satisfied, there is no need to install any additional package, just run the script with a python3 command:

 ```
 python3 InSight_datagui.py
 ```

+The graphical interface will open.
+Then, the following options are available:

+- On the left part of the window, there is a selection tool for event quality and frequency category.
+By selecting filtering the quality type and frequency family the filtered seismic catalog is generated in the window.
+- Select the event to download and process and push the button at the bottom of the event list.
+The data will be downloaded in a "DATA" directory, within your working directory in .mseed format.
+Raw, displacement, velocity and acceleration data will be downloaded.

 ## Citations and acknowledgements